ameyk2004/JavaTutorials/README.md

 # Java Tutorials

 Welcome to my Java tutorials repository!
-Here, you'll find the contents of my learnings from Java tutorials by Kulesko channel.
+Here, you'll find the contents of my learnings from Java tutorials by Tulesko channel.

 ## Lessons Overview